AIMLAB-QuantumAI/QFL_base_code/README.md

 ## How to use it
 -
 00
-## Requirements
+## Information
-- download requirements.txt
+- Using Pennylane
+- Using 4 qubit

+## How to use
-- pip install -e requirements.txt
+- pip install -r requirements.txt

+## Information
+- Using Pennylane